rytsikau/ee.Yrewind/README.md

 To save the time interval from the first currently available minute:
 >     yrewind -url='https://www.youtube.com/watch?v=9Auq9mYxFEE' -start=beginning

-To save the scheduled (not currently active) live stream from the first second when it starts:
+To save the scheduled (not currently active) livestream from the first second when it starts:
 >     yrewind -url='https://www.youtube.com/watch?v=9Auq9mYxFEE' -start=wait

 <br>